 BEST AUTOMATIC WATCH UNDER $100

 Invicta watches are some of the more supremely crafted timepieces you can find for under a Benjamin.
 Here is a looker that offers plenty of flare and functionality.
 The front is draped with a bold, electric blue dial that any style savant will catch out off the corner of their eye, alongside the gold and stainless steel bracelet.
 Turn to the case back and admire the skeletonized movements that keep the watch running with precision.
-Also, the watch doubles as a marine companion with water-resistant coating that keeps it operating up to 660 feet under water.
+Also, the watch doubles as a marine companion with a water-resistant coating that keeps it operating up to 660 feet underwater.